How to Choose Between Liposuction and Noninvasive Fat Reduction Procedures| ABCS

 Liposuction is particularly effective at removing fat in the legs, abdomen, back, arms, face, and neck.
 It provides more dramatic results than other noninvasive fat reduction procedures, however, it has a longer recovery period (up to six weeks) and typically costs more than its nonsurgical counterparts.

-How do CoolSculpting®, Zerona®, and Other Noninvasive Procedures Work?
+How do CoolSculpting®, BodyTite, and Other Nonsurgical Procedures Work?

 Nonsurgical fat reduction treatments use different modalities to target and eliminate unwanted fat cells through a topical, rather than surgical, procedure.
 Popular nonsurgical body contouring treatments include: